 Getting to Plitvice Lakes from Zagreb is quite easy and takes around 2 hours.
 From Zagreb take the E65 highway to Karlovac.
 At Karlovac, you need to take road D1.
 At this point, there will be signs navigating your way to Plitvice Lakes for approximately 80 km.

 There are also buses from Zagreb and Split to Plitvice Lakes.
-Getting by car, though, is probably the best and most convenient way and will give you flexibility of your visit.
+Getting by car, though, is probably the best and most convenient way and will give you the flexibility of your visit.

 Spring!!
 I am sure that the lakes are absolutely stunning throughout the entire year.
 I visited in the middle of May and absolutely loved it.
 The waterfalls and cascades run wildly, thanks to the high water levels of the lakes.